Delaware And Pennsylvania PERM Lawyers

-Under the new PERM system labor certification applications are submitted through am ETA-9089 form.
+Under the new PERM system labor certification, applications are submitted through ETA-9089 form.
 These are done online.
 American employers are also still required to maintain accurate, detailed records regarding recruitment efforts for their offered positions.
 A sworn statement must be provided by the employers.
-These records and recruitment efforts are subject to DOL audit.
-Barring a DOL audit it is anticipated that most filed PERM cases will be adjudicated within 45-60 days.
+These records and recruitment efforts are subject to a DOL audit.
+Barring a DOL audit, it is anticipated that most filed PERM cases will be adjudicated within 45-60 days.

 PERM has some similarities compared to the former Reduction in Recruitment (RIR) system.
-PERM mandates that a minimum of 2 Sunday newspaper requirements are posted in a recruiting effort.
-For a professional position additional forms of recruitment are necessary such as internet postings.
-Just like RIR filings the print ads need to display the employer's name, but not their address or originally offered salary.
+PERM mandates that a minimum of two Sunday newspaper requirements are posted in a recruiting effort.
+For a professional position, additional forms of recruitment are necessary such as internet postings.
+Just like RIR filings, the print ads need to display the employer’s name, but not their address or originally offered salary.

 There are also some major differences under the new PERM system.
 In a major departure from prior procedures PERM rules call for the employer listing the position for possible referrals with the State Workforce Administration (SWA) before filing.
 Recruitment efforts are to be conducted a minimum of 30 days but no more than 180 days prior to filing.
-Also, the former system mandates the employer offers 100% of prevailing wage when offering position to U.S. workers.
-This is compared to 95% previously.
+Also, the former system mandates the employer offers 100 percent of prevailing wage when offering position to U.S. workers.
+This is compared to 95 percent previously.

-The Law Offices of Hogan & Vandenberg are conveniently located in Delaware & Pennsylvania.
-Contact them today regarding gaining permanent residence through employment.
-In Delaware call 302 225 2734.
-In Pennsylvania please call 610 664 6271.
+The law offices of Hogan & Vandenberg, LLC, are conveniently located in Delaware and Pennsylvania.
+Contact an attorney today regarding gaining permanent residence through employment.
+In Delaware, call 302-225-2734.
+In Pennsylvania, please call 610-664-6271.